mainwp/mainwp.dev/guides/templates/getting-started-template.md

 <strong>You are here:</strong> Step 1 of 4
 </div>

-Before you start coding, you'll need to set up a proper development environment.
+Before you start coding you'll need to set up a proper development environment.

 ### Essential Requirements

 - [ ] WordPress installation (local or development server)
 - [ ] MainWP Dashboard plugin installed and activated
 - [ ] At least one child site connected to your MainWP Dashboard
-- [ ] Code editor (VS Code, PhpStorm, or similar)
+- [ ] Code editor (VS Code PhpStorm or similar)
 - [ ] Basic understanding of PHP and WordPress plugin development

 ### Quick Setup Instructions